-- HSPH offers this course as a courtesy for those who are required to fulfill RCR training per the terms of their funding grant, but does not track proof of training or have the power to issue waivers for the course.
-Please check with the NIH as to whether you need RCR training if you are not sure.
+- Harvard Chan School offers this course as a courtesy for those who are required to fulfill RCR training per the terms of their funding grant, but does not track proof of training or have the power to issue waivers for the course.
+Please check with the NIH to determine whether you need RCR training.

-- This course is separate from CITI Training, encompassing far more than strictly Human Subjects Research, and must be completed in person per NIH requirements.
+- This course is distinct from CITI Training, encompasses more than strictly Human Subjects Research, and must be completed in person per NIH requirements.

-- For applicable researchers, RCR “instruction must be undertaken at least once during each career stage, and at a frequency of no less than once every four years.”
+- For applicable researchers, per NIH requirements, RCR “instruction must be undertaken at least once during each career stage, and at a frequency of no less than once every four years.”

-- If you have taken an RCR course at another institution, you may already have fulfilled this requirement, check with NIH to see.
+- If you have taken an RCR course at another institution, you may already have fulfilled this requirement, check with NIH to confirm.

 At the end of the course the students will be able to: